 Medicine Overview of Sens Injection

-Sens 0.5% Injection is used for local anaesthesia.
+Sens 0.5% Injection is used for local anesthesia.

 Nausea, Paresthesia (tingling or pricking sensation), Slow heart rate, Decreased blood pressure, Dizziness, Inability to empty the urinary bladder, Increased blood pressure, Vomiting.